lucacarniato/pyspark-weather-calculator/README.md

 + Implement data extractors in weathercalculator/Extractors.py for downloading data.
 + Implement an Apache Airflow ETL job
-+ Implement the Cache invalidation mechanism for the cached filed stored in data/cache, for example when a heatwave or a cold wave needs to be computed for a period outside the one already computed.
++ Implement the Cache invalidation mechanism for the cache stored in data/cache, for example when heat waves or cold waves need to be computed for a period outside the already computed one.
 + Implement a REST API for using the results of the application (e.g. using Flask).